collective/ZopeSkel/templates/plone3_buildout/README.txt

 -----------------

-New packages you are working on (but which are not yet released as eggs and uploaded to the Cheese Shop, aka PYPI) should be placed in src.
+New packages you are working on (but which are not yet released as eggs and uploaded to the Python Package Index, aka PYPI) should be placed in src.
 You can do:

  $ cd src/
  $ paster create -t plone my.package